ga-wdi-lessons/react-intro/readme.md

 In the above example, we replaced "world" with `{this.props.name}`.

 #### What are `.props`?
 Properties!
-Every component has a `.props` property.
+Every component has `.props`.
 * Properties are immutable and cannot be changed while your program is running.
 * We define properties in development and pass them in as attributes to the JSX element in our `.render` method.